ran-isenberg/aws-lambda-env-modeler/README.md

     API_URL: HttpUrl
 ```

-You must first use the `@init_environment_variables` decorator to automatically validate and initialize the environment variables before executing a function:
+Before executing a function, you must use the `@init_environment_variables` decorator to validate and initialize the environment variables automatically.

+The decorator guarantees that the function will run with the correct variable configuration.

+Then, you can fetch the environment variables using the global getter function, 'get_environment_variables,' and use them just like a data class.
+At this point, they are parsed and validated.

 ```python
 from aws_lambda_env_modeler import init_environment_variables